Skip to main content

 Instructions for MacOS and Linux:

-pip install jq
+(env) $ pip install supervisor

 Instructions for MacOS and Linux:

-pip install toml
+(env) $ pip install toml

 Setting up the Network